Sports Coach Logo Sports Coach Training Principles Fitness Components

 Sally Perkins provides advice on what you can do to seek relief from foot pain.

-Most of us make the mistake of taking the feet for granted and forget to take care of the most crucial part of the body without which we could not walk.
-Things are a little different for women because they keep their feet under their watchful eyes to ensure that it looks good and, in the process, adapt the routine of foot care.
-Men, too, must follow the same even though only for reasons of health.
+Most of us make the mistake of taking the feet for granted and forget to take care of the most crucial part of the body, without which we could not walk.
+Things are a little different for women because they keep their feet under their watchful eyes to ensure that they look good and, in the process, adapt the foot care routine.
+Men must follow the same, even though only for health reasons.

-The feet contribute to overall health, and having a sore foot can be as bad as any other disease on your body.
-Never should you ignore your feet, and if you ever feel discomfort, or itching or rashes, it is time to consult a podiatrist for treatment.
-When it comes to foot care, prevention is always better than cure because neglecting the early signs of problems can have far-reaching health effects.
+The feet contribute to overall health, and having a sore foot can be as bad as any other disease.
+Never ignore your feet, and if you ever feel discomfort, itching, or rashes, it is time to consult a podiatrist for treatment.
+Regarding foot care, prevention is always better than cure because neglecting the early signs of problems can have far-reaching health effects.

 Importance of preventive foot care

 Quality of life – Healthy feet mean a healthy body and a better quality of life.
-How much self-sufficient you are, determines how good is your quality of life.
+How self-sufficient you are determines how good your quality of life is.
 When your feet are in order, you can maintain regular activities like walking, working, and shopping, which are signs of self-sufficiency.
-If you have a foot injury or other problems, your ability to do things on your own will diminish, and you will not be able to function at your absolute best.
+If you have a foot injury or other problems, your ability to do things independently will diminish, and you will not be able to function at your best.

 Productive work – Problems with your feet will affect your working ways and, in turn, your productivity.
-This is true even if you have a desk job.
-Poor health can impede work performance that affects your ability to mix with people by reaching out to them physically.
+It is true even if you have a desk job.
+Poor health can impede work performance, affecting your ability to interact with people by reaching out to them physically.

 What to do if you have foot pain